0Verum1/finance-analytics-portfolio/01_sql_finance_case/README.md

 4. Observations that could inform pricing, cost control, or customer strategy

 - Monthly revenue trends highlight periods of growth, seasonality, and potential slowdowns.
+- Gross margin analysis highlights how profitability evolves over time and whether changes are driven by revenue growth or cost behavior.

 ---